Xobtah/hermes/README.md

 * **Agent update:** Making a guard application that checks the health of the newly updated agent before deleting the previous one, rollback if new agent doesn't work.

 ## Contributing
-Contributions to fetish2 are welcome!
+Contributions to `hermes` are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).